BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Introduction

 While a stable and internally consistent $\Lambda$CDM model, including $\tau$, had emerged by the official end of the \Planck\ consortium in 2018, one could still see clear signatures of residual systematics present in various subsets of the data.
 For HFI, several internal cross-correlations did not agree with each other to statistical precision \citep{planck2016-l03}.
 For LFI the 44\,GHz channel failed internal null tests \citep{planck2016-l02}, and there were clear discrepancies between the raw frequency maps as seen by LFI and \WMAP\ \citep{planck2016-l04}, indicating that there were still issues to be resolved within either LFI or \WMAP, or both.

-The last effort of the \Planck\ collaboration to resolve these questions was organized within the so-called \npipe\ pipeline \citep{planck2020-LVII}.
-This name is short for ``NERSC pipeline'', a name deriving from the computer facilities at which it is executed, namely the National Energy Research Scientific Computing Center (NERSC).
-One unique feature of this pipeline is its ability to analyze both LFI and HFI jointly within the same framework.
-Combining some of the most powerful features from each of the instrument analysis pipelines, this approach has led to further reduction of systematic errors in both data sets, as reported in \citet{planck2020-LVII}.
-The resulting best-fit estimate of the reionization optical depth from \npipe\ reads $\tau=0.058\pm0.006$ \citep{tristram:2020}.
+The last effort of the \Planck\ collaboration to resolve these questions was organized within \Planck\ Release 4 (PR4; also sometimes referred to as ``Data Release 4'' --- DR4 --- or simply \npipe\footnote{This name is short for ``NERSC pipeline'', a name deriving from the computer facilities at which it is executed, namely the National Energy Research Scientific Computing Center (NERSC).}; \citealp{planck2020-LVII}).
+One unique feature of this pipeline was its ability to analyze both LFI and HFI jointly within the same framework.
+Combining some of the most powerful features from each of the instrument analysis pipelines, this approach led to further reduction of systematic errors in both data sets.
+The resulting best-fit estimate of the reionization optical depth from DR4 reads $\tau=0.058\pm0.006$ \citep{tristram:2020}.

-An independent initiative to improve the \Planck\ processing was \srollTwo \citep{delouis:2019}, which was a direct continuation of the HFI \sroll\ effort \citep{planck2016-l03}.
+An independent initiative to improve the \Planck\ processing was \srollTwo\ \citep{delouis:2019}, which was a direct continuation of the HFI \sroll\ effort \citep{planck2016-l03}.
 A defining feature of this approach is improved ADC corrections, which in particular leads to more robust large-scale polarization estimates.
 From the \srollTwo\ polarization analysis alone, the current best-fit estimate of the reionization optical depth is $\tau=0.0566^{+0.0053}_{-0.0062}$ \citep{pagano:2020}.

 A second independent initiative is called \BP, and this is the primary focus of the current paper and suite of companion papers.
-The scope of this project is significantly different than the previous efforts, in that \BP\ primarily aims at building a complete integrated end-to-end analysis pipeline for current and future CMB experiments.
+The scope of this project is significantly different than the previous efforts, as \BP\ aims at building a complete integrated end-to-end analysis pipeline for current and future CMB experiments.
 The current work focuses in particular on the \Planck\ LFI data set, although significant effort is spent ensuring that the tools are generalizable to other experiments.
-Indeed, two examples of this are already presented within the current project, with preliminary applications to \WMAP\ \citep{bennett2012,bp24} and \emph{LiteBIRD} \citep{litebird2020,bp06}.
+Indeed, one example of this is already presented within the current project in the form of a preliminary application to \WMAP\ \citep{bennett2012,bp17}.